Master Composter Volunteer Job Description

 o Set up and staff interactive compost displays at community events

-o Provide technical assistance for on-site composting efforts
+o Provide technical assistance for on-site, residential composting

 Master Composters actively promote the practice of composting in Tompkins County, thereby helping to divert compostable materials from the waste stream.